Why Manage Multiple Twitter/X Accounts?

 - Maintain account-specific personality — each account should have its own voice

-- Engage with different communities — each account should follow and interact with different
+- Engage with different communities — each account should follow and interact with different people

 X Premium and Multi-Account Considerations